JordanMartinez/purescript-json-codecs/DESIGN.md

 ### Inline Directives

 While adding inline directives for encoding is straight forward, doing so for decoding is not.
 As I learned while working on the `snapshots` folder and then later confirmed in a conversation with Nathan Faubion, error handling in general is exponential if you inline all error handling paths.
 For example, [ToRecordInlines.purs](./snapshots/Snapshot/ToRecordInlines.purs) currently produces [its snapshot](./snapshots/Snapshot/ToRecordInlines-snapshot.js) of 78 LOC.
-After inlining both the type class dictionary `toRecordObjCons`, its type class member `toRecordObj`, `altAccumulate`, and the `to*` functions (e.g. `toRequired`, `toOptionRename`, etc), it produced a file containing ~42,000 LOC.
+After inlining both the type class dictionary `toRecordObjCons`, its type class member `toRecordObj`, and the `to*` functions (e.g. `toRequired`, `toOptionRename`, etc), it produced a file containing ~42,000 LOC.